Chat Button

 Consortium Information

 Charter Oak State College allows students to take courses at eligible Title IV institutions throughout the United States.
-In order for these classes to be considered for financial aid, an approved consortium agreement must be in place between COSC and the visiting school at least *14 days before the start of the COSC semester
+In order for these classes to be considered for financial aid, an approved consortium agreement must be in place between Charter Oak and the visiting school before the published semester's deadline date as indicated on the agreement and on the Financial Aid Calendar published in MyCharterOak.

-Under a consortium agreement, COSC is considered to be the student's home institution and is responsible for processing financial aid.
+Under a consortium agreement, Charter Oak is considered to be the student's home institution and is responsible for processing financial aid.
 The visiting school, also known as the host institution, is responsible for certifying enrollment status, providing course information, and tuition and fee costs.

 Listed below are guidelines that apply to all students interested in participating in a consortium agreement.